codeccoop/posts-bridge/readme.txt

 Stable Tag: 2.4.0
 Tested up to: 6.7

-Bridge backend data to posts collections.
+Bridge any backend or service data to posts collections.

+== How it works ==

 Posts Bridge handles posts collections as indexes that represents your backend data and allows the use of Gutenberg, the powerful page builder of WordPress, as your backend frontend builder.